marvelje/citibike_ridership_project/README.md

 ├── citibike_modeling.ipynb                  <- Main modeling notebook, includes main iterations for overall model and neighborhood models
 └── environment.yml                          <- Environment file containing all libraries and versions to run this project
 ```

+## Previous Research

+Given that Citibike freely publishes their ridership data, it's no surprise that other people have tackled this forecasting challenge.
+Additionally, there is extensive literature on bike share programs more generally as their popularity has soared.
+Inspiration for this project include:
+* A [Kaggle](https://www.kaggle.com/c/bike-sharing-demand) competition for predicting bike share demand in Washington DC
+* [This](https://towardsdatascience.com/analysis-and-prediction-of-citi-bike-usage-in-the-unpredictable-2020-3401da26881b) thorough blog post forecasting Citibike ridership using linear regression
+* A [research paper](https://nacto.org/wp-content/uploads/2015/07/2012_Rixey_Station-Level-Forecasting-of-Bike-Sharing-Ridership.pdf) on key exogenous factors that drive bike share ridership

+I've differentiated my project by training on the most recent Citibike data using SARIMAX time series modeling techniques, as well as exploring controls for the effects of the COVID-19 pandemic on ridership.